idibidiart/the-great-api-masher/README.md

 - Enable automatic merging of such sources into one GraphQL Schema that can be accessed by internal and/or external teams to build apps in agile manner by using GraphQL’s declarative nature.

 - Enable remixing of the GraphQL types (including queries and mutations) from the merged schema into new GraphQL types to produce application --or client-- specific schema.
-This includes the ability to declaratively filter, compose and pipe the output from one or more queries into other queries/mutations (and do so between the parts of a single query)  In essence, it allows us to use GraphQL as a declarative schema-centered, data-flow programming environment, which removes the need for imperatively coding data-flow code in the mid-tier and/or (as is often the case) in the UI.
+This includes the ability to declaratively filter, compose and pipe the output from one or more fiels into other field in the query.
+In essence, it allows us to use GraphQL as a declarative, schema-centered, data-flow programming environment, which removes the need for imperatively coding data-flow code in the mid-tier and/or (as is often the case) in the UI.
 This means the UI is guaranteed to be a pure projection of app state on the server, and a thin I/O layer.

 __The main benefit of the approach, besides getting rid of the data-flow code in the UI is to remove the blocking dependency the frontend team often has on the backend team (those endless requests to tweak existing APIs to work better for a particular client, e.g. mobile, or build new APIs on top of existing ones simply go away with GraphQL and this declarative approach to _remixing_ REST APIs)__